BlockABC/eos-tokens/readme.md

 0. Star this repository

-1. Folk this repo, and clone it to your own computer.
+1. Fork this repo, and clone it to your own computer.

 2. Create a folder under [/tokens](/tokens) named with token's account `/tokens/${CONTRACT_ACCOUNT}`